Scholarship Recipient Agreement

 - Each recipient of the merit scholarship is encouraged to apply for all state and federally funded need-based financial assistance (grants/scholarships) for which he or she might be eligible.

-- Additional awards and grants that are not merit based, such as the Early FAFSA and Travel Scholarship, are offered for one year only and are not renewable for future academic years.
+- Additional awards and grants that are not merit based, such as the Travel Scholarship, are offered for one year only and are not renewable for future academic years.

 - Each recipient of the merit scholarship agrees to allow the use of his or her biographical and academic information in publications of the University.